In the battle of traditional retail vs. modern retail, who’s the winner?

 Modern retail

 In the world of online retail, your customers can’t physically interact with your products and rely on images and descriptions from your product pages.
 48% of shoppers have said that their top irritation post-purchase is that the product didn’t meet their expectations.
 This shows the importance of the product page for online retail.
 It needs to accurately represent the product being sold both in terms of specifications and the imagery used.
-These must reflect what the product is capable of and how it actually looks.
+These must reflect what the product is capable of and how it looks.
 With high-quality photography readily available now, getting an image that properly shows off your products is easily achieved.
 As well as standard imagery you can include the more recent feature of 360-degree images.
-These are able to show every angle of your products allowing your customers to fully understand the dimensions and how it appears in any orientation.
+These can show every angle of your products allowing your customers to fully understand the dimensions and how it appears in any orientation.
 Together these elements of the product page will help your customers to gain a solid enough understanding of how your product will act while in use and make a purchasing decision based on that.

 Speed of the shopping process